 The University Medallion

 As symbols of events and affiliations, medallions in academic regalia can be traced to religious orders during the Middle Ages.
-Since many orders, societies and universities used similar designs – a circle, cross or an oval – the detailed artwork in the center of the medallion was adopted to differentiate each affiliation.
+Since many orders, societies, and universities used similar designs – a circle, an oval, or a cross – the detailed artwork in the center of the medallion was adopted to differentiate each affiliation.
 Colleges and universities traditionally use ceremonial and commemorative medallions for formal occasions, such as commencements, convocations and inaugurations, when academic regalia is worn.
 The institution's medallion was commissioned in 1994.
 The installation of the University's first president, Ronald R. Ingle on Oct.
 22, 1994, was the first time the Coastal Carolina University Medallion was publicly displayed.

 The Alma Mater

 The Coastal Carolina University alma mater was written in 1994 by the late Bennie Lee Sinclair, who served as poet laureate of South Carolina from 1986-2000, to commemorate the first year of the institution's status as a university.
 The original score for the alma mater was written by William R. Hamilton, Coastal Carolina University music professor.

 We come to you to lead our search,

 to form our dreams for better years.